The Memory Box

 Guidelines

 The VHS conversions are in real time and the Super 8/8mm are frame by frame.
-They both will take longer than expected.
+Please allow enough time to digitize, process, and save your files while the library is open.

 Staff will not convert media or finalize projects in the absence of the content owner.
 Visitors must be present at all times while projects are digitizing and/or rendering.